CiubancanC/sequentialthinking/README.md

 ## Tool

-### sequential_thinking
+### ceomcp

-Facilitates a detailed, step-by-step thinking process for problem-solving and analysis.
+Facilitates a detailed, step-by-step thinking process for problem-solving and analysis using the CEOMCP approach.

 **Inputs:**
 - `thought` (string): The current thinking step